NorfolkGreg/GregCustom/resources/ReadMe.txt

 --imagebdr: #0000ff;
 --caption: #ffffff;
 --captionbkgnd: #0099ff;
---ftrbdr: #0000dd;
---ftrtext: #ffffff;
---ftrbkgnd: #0099ff;
+--creditlink: #ffff00;
+--creditlinkhvr: #000033;
 --section: #0000dd;
 --cardbdr: #0000ff;
 --cardtext: #94D8F6;
 --cardbkgnd: #2222ff;
 --blockquote: #d7d7e7;
+--warning: #ff0000;
+--ftrbdr: #0000dd;
+--ftrtext: #ffffff;
+--ftrbkgnd: #0099ff;

 ============================================================
 Sample Header Images

 Code is in place in the theme to allow images to be displayed in the area of the header above the Page Description.
 Such images should be a minimum of 900px by 160px for wide screens and 600px by 150px for narrow screens.

-These need to be placed in the themes "images" folder to be displayed and named "headerwide.jpg" and "headernarrow.jpg" for each size of screen.
+These need to be placed in an "images" sub-folder within the theme folder to be displayed and named "headerwide.jpg" and "headernarrow.jpg" for each size of screen.
 The wide images are set to the left so any prominent feature in them will stay fixed to the left of the window as it is reduced in size.
 Likewise the narrow images are set to the right.

 The "resources" folder holds some sample images that can be displayed as backgrounds to test the feature.
 These are:

-The "originaldark" images are intended to show how a organisations logo could be added to that scheme.
+The "originaldark" images are intended to show how an organisation's logo could be added to that scheme.

 The "mintgreen" images are intended to be used in conjunction with the sample "Mint Green" colourscheme whose variable definitions are listed above.

 ============================================================